CiscoDevNet/monitoring-as-code/ECS/README.md

 ### Create Log Group (optional)

-In case that all of the logs produced in specific ECS environment, you would like to keep under a single Log Group in CloudWatch, follow the next steps.
-Also, you may reuse existing Log Group if applicable.
+In case that all of the logs are produced in a specific ECS environment, you would like to keep under a single Log Group in CloudWatch, follow the next steps.
+Also, you may reuse an existing Log Group if applicable.

 A log group is a group of log streams that share the same retention, monitoring, and access control settings.
 More about Log Groups and Log Streams can also be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html).